dtlnor/nicodanmaku2ass/README.md

 NicoDanmaku2ASS converts comments from Niconico to ASS format so that you can play it with any media player supporting ASS subtitle.

-This software is free software released under GPL 3 license.
-There is no warranty to the extent permitted by law.

 This is a fork of original [Danmaku2ASS](https://github.com/m13253/danmaku2ass) to focus on Niconico only.

 The major improvement is it can show AA (ASCII Art) properly.

+Some old features (regex etc.) are NOT tested, but feel free to report bugs.

 How to use it?
 --------------

 First, you will have to get the XML or JSON file from Niconico, many software can help you get it.
-For example, [you-get](https://github.com/soimort/you-get) and [nicovideo-dl](http://sourceforge.jp/projects/nicovideo-dl/) and [NiconamaCommentViewer](https://www.posite-c.com/application/ncv/) for Niconama.
+For example, [you-get](https://github.com/soimort/you-get), [nicovideo-dl](http://sourceforge.jp/projects/nicovideo-dl/) and [NiconamaCommentViewer](https://www.posite-c.com/application/ncv/) for Niconama.

 Then, execute `danmaku2ass`.
 You can see further instructions below.